CHFinance

 Registered address: CH Finance, 2nd Floor Oakhill Court, 171 Bury New Road, Prestwich, Manchester, M25 9ND.

+CHFinance is a trading name of CH Finance (UK) Limited.
 CH Finance (UK) Limited is a limited company registered in England and Wales, Registration number 10924999.
 Licensed by the Information Commissioner's Office under the Data Protection Act.
 CH Finance (UK) Limited is an Appointed Representative of Clarke Hendrik Group Ltd, which is Authorised and Regulated by the Financial Conduct Authority, Firm Registration Number 982714.
 CH Finance (UK) Limited FCA Registration Number: 788035.

 CH Finance (UK) Limited will call you to complete an initial basic fact-find and, based on your criteria, will introduce you to an FCA-regulated broker who will provide you with advice in the area you need.
 Should you proceed with any solution, CH Finance (UK) Limited will receive a commission from the FCA-regulated broker upon the successful completion of your case.